Sage, à la neige

 PS: If you encounter broken links, changed URLs—or know of wonderful sites we’ve missed—please drop us a line.
 It helps to keep this resource as useful as possible for all of us.
-To those of you who have introduced us to sites like the ones in this newsletter (such as Krishnendu Ray), thanks, and keep them coming!
+To those who have pointed out juicy sites (like Rachel Laudan), thanks, and keep them coming!

 PPS: If you wish to change the e-mail address at which you receive these newsletters, or otherwise modify the way you receive our postings or—if you’ve received this newsletter by mistake, and/or don’t wish to receive future issues—you have our sincere apology and can have your e-mail address deleted from the list immediately.
 We’re happy (and continuously amazed) that so few people have decided to leave the list but, should you choose to be one of them, let us know and we’ll see that your in-box is never afflicted by these updates again.
 You’ll find links at the bottom of this page to fix everything to your liking.